msobanjo/courseware/topics/git/modules/cloning/README.md

 *projects* or use and existing one.
 In the example below, a new directory is created. </br>
 ![Fork >](https://imgur.com/3b4KMCR.png)

-After the cloning has been completed, change directory and run `git branch` to check that the active branch has been checked out. </br>
+After the cloning has been completed, change to the project directory and run `git branch` to check that the active branch has been checked out. </br>
 ![Fork >](https://imgur.com/UEAW1EN.png)